 “Shared Legacy” is a project of telling the history of 633 W. Badger Road from the 1830s to the present, and helping the Nehemiah Community Development Corporation make use of this history.
 Building off archival research completed last year, this project incorporates new stories from ex-offenders and community activists to create a seamless story of a neighborhood’s decline and restoration, to be printed as a booklet.

-Book Club at East Madison Community Center
+Digital Storytelling at East Madison Community Center

-Alexandra Rudnick ( History of Science, Medicine, and Technology)
+Alexandra Rudnick (History of Science, Medicine, and Technology)

 Partner: East Madison Community Center